Rashad Akhter Gabriele Rehman

 Private tutoring in Grade 10 History, Science and English (Summer 2017).
 In History, Canadian history, specifically World War I and II, 1920s and 30s and technological, economical and architectural developments were considered.
 In Science, we considered elementary biology, physics and ecology with an emphasis on creating formal presentations of scientific research.
 In English, to be of proper formal assistance I read, and was therefore able to teach, the material required (specifically The First Stone by Don Aker) and assisted in creating of the concept map and rough draft of the essay for submission.

 Moderated Two Sessions at The Centre for Advanced Research in European Philosophy (King’s University College) and The Centre for the Study of Theory and Criticism (Western University) “New Italian Thought: Challenges and Responses” conference March 24 – 26, 2017.
 My responsibilities included introducing the philosophers and moderating the Q&A periods, manage time and conclude the session.

 This is my undergraduate blog (2015-2019) where I post (usually) formal essays which I have written for either publication, university classes, research conferences, personal research, et cetera.
-The topics explored revolve around philosophical theology, philosophy of religion and philosophy of mind.
+The topics explored revolve around philosophical theology, philosophy of religion, philosophy of mind, metaphysics and existentialism.

 Western Student Research Conference

 Western University’s annual research conference.
 (2016-2017) Team Leader of the Research Team (executive position).
 Responsibilities: Overlooking progress of the research team, managing incoming abstracts with other members, contacting librarians to set up archiving academic essays received as well as contacting graduate students and professors to judge the oral and poster presentations.